-- 8.1 Test Specimen Geometry-Tensile test specimens as discussed in 8.1 of Test Method C 1273 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1273. - 8.2 Test Specimen Preparation-Test specimen fabrication and preparation methods as discussed in 8.2 of Test Method C 1273 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1273. - 8.3 Handling Precaution-Exercise care in storing and handling finished specimens to avoid the introduction of random and severe flaws.
-In addition, give attention to pretest storage of test specimens in controlled environments or desiccators to avoid unquantifiable environmental degradation of specimens prior to testing.
-If conditioning is required, condition or test the specimens, or both in a room or enclosed space maintained at $\pm 3^{\circ}$ C and ± 10 % relative humidity measured in accordance with Test Method E 337. - 8.4 Number of Test Specimens-The number of test specimens will depend on the purpose of the particular test.
-Refer to STP 91-A as a guide to determining the number of test specimens and statistical methods. - 8.5 Valid Tests-A valid individual test is one which meets all the following requirements: all the testing requirements of this practice and Test Method C 1273, and for a test involving a failed test specimen, failure occurs in the uniformly stressed gage section unless those tests failing outside the gage section are interpreted as interrupted tests for the purpose of censored test analyses.
+- 8.1 Test Specimen Geometry-Tensile test specimens as discussed in 8.1 of Test Method C 1275 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1275. - 8.2 Test Specimen Preparation-Test specimen fabrication and preparation methods as discussed in 8.2 of Test Method C 1275 may be used for cyclic fatigue testing as long as they meet the requirements of this practice and Test Method C 1275. - 8.3 Handling Precaution-Exercise care in storing and handling finished test specimens to avoid the introduction of random and severe flaws.
+In addition, give attention to pre-test storage of test specimens in controlled environments or desiccators to avoid unquantifiable environmental degradation of test specimens prior to testing.
+If conditioning is required, Test Methods D 3479 recommends conditioning and testing polymeric composite test specimens in a room or enclosed space maintained at a temperature and relative humidity of $23 \pm 3^{\circ}$ C and 65 ± 10 %, respectively.
+Measure ambient conditions in accordance with Test Method E 337. - 8.4 Number of Test Specimens-The number of test specimens will depend on the purpose of the particular test.
+Refer to STP 91-A as a guide to determining the number of test specimens and statistical methods. - 8.5 Valid Tests-A valid individual test is one that meets all the following requirements: all the testing requirements of this Practice and Test Method C 1275, and for a test involving a failed test specimen, failure occurs in the uniformly-stressed gage section unless those tests failing outside the gage section are interpreted as interrupted tests for the purpose of censored test analyses.